 - 4. Selective outreach efforts to promote wind and biopower markets, including speaking engagement and presentations. - 5.
 Monitor policy development processes and inform the market of key outstanding questions and decisions (e.g. new RPS levels, net metering, Community Energy) and translate new policies into program operational procedures as required. - 6.
 Provide timely and accurate market information on past, current, and projected renewable energy project development with respect to the fulfillment of New Jersey RPS obligations: number of projected REC and SREC requirements in each year, number of new certificates created and traded, and retired over time, REC and SREC trading prices and volumes, and the project pipeline based on SREC registrations and incentive applications and approvals.
 Ongoing analysis and regular reporting on market activity and trends will enhance market transparency, and ready access to data will help create an efficient market for Renewable Energy Certificates and should lower the ultimate costs for compliance with the RPS requirements. - 7.
 Provide industry training to increase awareness of renewable technologies and promote best practices.
 Focus in person trainings on market development in the financial services industry, and for wind and biopower projects.
-Migrate new installer trainings from in-person to online webinar format.
+In-person new installer trainings will be replaced with webinar trainings which discuss program rules and procedures.